How innovative new HR tech can help companies combat the Great Resignation

 Rethink HR as Not Just a Cost Center

 Above all else, we need to rethink the way we look at human capital.
 Traditionally, we’ve considered HR a cost center, not a revenue generator, despite employees being the most valuable resource to almost any business.
-But there is much more to your workforce than just costs – hiring, training and replacing employees.
+But there is much more to your workforce than just costs—hiring, training and replacing employees.
 Now, we’re seeing the other side of the human capital equation and it’s one that actually benefits businesses and leads to top line results.

 We should start to view HR as a revenue calculation.
 That is, if you can upskill employees or drive them to be more engaged and effective, it will ultimately bring in more revenue.
 A University of Oxford study shows that happy workers are 13% more productive, which means investing in keeping workers happy isn’t just the right thing to do, it makes business sense.